+The environmental engineering specialization allows students to add special competence in environmental and civil engineering to a chemical engineering degree.
 Means for improving the quality of our environment, disposing of wastes, and devising waste-free processes often involve chemical processing.
-The development, construction, and operation of these processes increasingly involves chemical engineers in a leading role.
-The next decade will see the replacement of many present industrial processes by new ones designed to eliminate or minimize waste products, requiring imaginative engineering.
-The environmental engineering specialization offers students a way to add special competence in environmental and civil engineering concerns to a chemical engineering degree and to prepare for attacking environmental problems.
+The development, construction, and operation of these processes increasingly involve chemical engineers in a leading role.
+The next decade will require imaginative engineering as many industrial processes are replaced by new ones designed to eliminate or minimize waste products.